pbrucla/ESPR/README.md

 - Smart contracts written in Solidity that run on the Ethereum blockchain
 ## Setup

-Setting up ESPR requires 4 major steps: running the blockchain with Anvil, running the backend, running the frontend, and setting up the .env file as well as the IPFS pinning service (through Pinata in our implementation).
+Setting up ESPR requires 3 major steps: running the blockchain with Anvil, running the backend, running the frontend.
 These steps should be done in order.
-Clone the repo with ``git clone``, then
+Clone the repo with `git clone`, then
 ```sh
 cd ESPR
 ```